JGAguado/Smart_Powermeter/docs/source/faq.rst

 I have CT clamps that gives me the output in voltage instead of current (100A:1V), is it still compatible?
     Yes, you just have to desolder the burden resistor close to the connector of the channel you want to use.

-Am I getting the real power consumption?
+Am I obtaining the accurate measure of power consumption?
-    Strictly talking no, you are getting the **aparent power**.
-The real (or true) power of a circuit, takes into account the phase (power factor).
-Since we are only monitoring the current, and assuming a constant voltage, we cannot take into account the offset between voltage-current, and therefore what we can compute is the aparent power.
+    Strictly speaking, no; what you're obtaining is the **apparent** power.
+The real or true power of a circuit considers the phase (power factor).
+    As we are solely monitoring the current and assuming a constant voltage, we cannot factor in the phase shift between voltage and current.
-    However, and unless you have powerfull inductive loads at home (powerfull motors), the power factor will be close to the unity, making very close the measurement of the apparent power to the real power.
+    Consequently, what we can calculate is the apparent power.
+Nevertheless, unless you have robust inductive loads at home, such as powerful motors, the power factor tends to be close to unity, resulting in a very close alignment between the measurement of apparent power and real power.
     If you want to understand more about the differences between True, Apparent and Reactive power have a look at this `article <https://www.allaboutcircuits.com/textbook/alternating-current/chpt-11/true-reactive-and-apparent-power/>`_

 I want to use the :term:`IIC` port for expanding the possibilities, how can I do it?